 We originated a \$109.8 million senior loan in 2018 to replace the sponsor's existing financing on a hotel located in Berkeley, California (the "Berkeley Hotel").
 The hotel includes meeting space, full-service restaurants and tennis club facilities.
 The loan included an initial funding of \$98.8 million with an additional \$11.0 million of future advances.
 The sponsor purchased the Berkeley Hotel in 2014 for a purchase price of \$89.5 million and has spent a significant amount on capital improvements.
 In September 2019, we upsized the senior loan to \$120.0 million and provided a \$28.3 million mezzanine loan to facilitate the sponsor's acquisition of a third party's equity interest in the property.
-Due to the COVID-19 pandemic the Berkeley Hotel was closed from April through July of 2020, during which time the loan stayed current through the combination of federal loans (Paycheck Protection Program), borrower reserves, and lender advances from the mezzanine loan.
+Due to the COVID-19 pandemic, the Berkeley Hotel was closed from April through July of 2020, during which time the loan stayed current through the combination of federal loans (Paycheck Protection Program), borrower reserves, and lender advances from the mezzanine loan.

 The hotel partially re-opened in August 2020 and shortly thereafter began generating cash flow.
 Operating performance steadily improved in 2021 at the Berkeley Hotel.
-Due to seasonality, cash flows during certain months have been insufficient to service the debt.
-The borrower has supported debt service out-of-pocket, as they have previously during the pandemic, and the borrower anticipates cash flow exceeding debt service during the second quarter of 2022.
-Given mutual cooperation and commitment by the borrower, we entered into an amendment to delay the debt service hurdle test until the loan maturity in July 2023 upon the borrower funding two additional months of interest to the interest reserve, bringing the total interest reserve balance to three months of interest on both the senior and mezzanine loans.
+Due to seasonality, cash flows during certain months have been insufficient to service the debt, and during those months the borrower supported debt service out-of-pocket.
+Net cash flow was negative in January and February 2022 due to anticipated seasonality, however net cash flow exceeded debt service for March through June 2022.
+Given mutual cooperation and commitment by the borrower, we entered into an amendment to delay the debt service hurdle test until the loan maturity in July 2023 in exchange for the borrower funding two additional months of interest to the interest reserve, bringing the total interest reserve balance to three months of interest on both the senior and mezzanine loans.
 COVID-19 cases and regulations in California continue to impact the local economy, which may influence future borrower actions and support at the Berkeley Hotel and have a negative impact on performance of the asset and the value of our investment interest.